Daughters of Mary, Mother of Our Savior: Public image

-Further mixed reception has come the congregation's perception in the news.
-After the 1988 kidnapping incident: Greve's mother, who was responsible for her kidnapping from the congregation, also called the group a "cult" which was a "splinter of a splinter group" (referring to the Society of Saint Pius V) where her daughter had "lost her free will".
-Rev. Clarence Kelly responded by stating "[the family] took her by force and brought in a woman who was paid a lot of money to brainwash her.
+Further mixed reception has come from the congregation's perception in the news.
+After the 1988 kidnapping incident, Greve's mother, who was responsible for her kidnapping from the congregation, called the group a "cult" which was a "splinter of a splinter group" (referring to the Society of Saint Pius V) where her daughter had "lost her free will".
+Kelly responded by stating "[the family] took her by force and brought in a woman who was paid a lot of money to brainwash her.
 If there's anything cultish about it, it's the way the Greves acted".
 Sister Mary Teresa of the congregation said she received a number of worried calls from relatives following the incident, as "you don't expect to hear about this place nationwide", but reassured that "I know the priest, I know the sisters, I know they are great people".
 Sister Mary Teresa's father further remarked "I let my children choose their own life.
 I don't see it as a cult at all.
 Cults hold people captive.
 We talked to our daughter.
 She feels she has a calling, I respect that.
 If I thought that this was a cult for a moment, I'd be down here myself to take her out".

-Outside of the kidnapping incident, the congregation has remained in the public view largely through appearances in a number of photographs on the sides on newspapers.
-One of which, taken in 2004 by photographer for The Cincinnati Enquirer Sarah Conard, depicted the nuns holding each other's habits while ice skating at the Northern Kentucky Ice Center.
-The photograph went on to win the Associated Press Managing Editors Association's national "Showcase Photo" of the month, a number of trade awards, and was highlighted during the The Cincinnati Enquirers 175th anniversary in 2017.
+The congregation has also featured in photographs in various newspapers.
+One of these, taken in 2004 by photographer for The Cincinnati Enquirer Sarah Conard, depicted the nuns holding each other's habits while ice skating at the Northern Kentucky Ice Center.
+The photograph went on to win the Associated Press Managing Editors Association's national "Showcase Photo" of the month, a number of trade awards, and was highlighted during The Cincinnati Enquirers 175th anniversary in 2017.

 Music

-"Good holy songs [are important], because it is said 'He who sings once prays twice.
+"Good holy songs [are important], because it is said 'he who sings once prays twice.